slac-epics/ek9000/docs/manual.md

 You can run the test IOC with `./ek9000Test st.cmd` or with `./st.cmd` from the `iocBoot` directory.

 ## How It Works
-Although the EK9000 is pretty easy to access with Modbus, it has some odd quirks and shortcomings that made making this module somewhat difficult, so I thought I'd include an explination of how the module functions.
+Although the EK9000 is pretty easy to access with Modbus, it has some odd quirks and shortcomings that made making this module somewhat difficult, so I thought I'd include an explanation of how the module functions.

 ### Initialization
-There are two steps to initialization.
-First is startup script functions that initialize things and the second is the actual record initialization.
+There are two steps to initialization: startup script functions and the actual record initialization.

 In the startup script, the function `ek9000Configure(name, ip, port, slavecount)` is used to create an EK9000 device at the specified ip and port with the specified number of slaves.
+Internally, it allocates memory for terminal structures and holds some important parameters.

+Once the device is created, it will try to connect to the device.
+If it can't connect, the records and other startup script functions (such as `ek9000ConfigureTerminal`) will fail.

 #### Startup script